 - Fry the onions on medium high till they are golden.

-- Add the ginger and garlic paste and fry a little before you add the tomatoes and the powdered spices.
+- Add the ginger and garlic paste and fry a little before you add the tomatoes, tomato paste and the powdered spices.
 Keep stirring and fry till the tomatoes are all mushy and the oil starts to separate.

 - Add the chicken pieces and some salt.